Al-Adid: Saladin's vizierate

-With his position secure, Saladin set about solidifying control of the administrative machinery of Egypt by apponting Syrians instead of native Egyptians to all public posts.
+With his position secure, Saladin solidified control of the administrative machinery of Egypt by appointing Syrians instead of native Egyptians to all public posts.
 As part of this, his immediate family were appointed to the most important provincial governorships.
-At the same time, Saladin began a slow but inexorable assault on the ideological foundations of the Fatimid regime.
+At the same time, Saladin began a slow but inexorable assault on the ideological foundations of the Fatimid state.
 On 25 August 1170, the call to prayer was changed from the Shi'a formula back to the Sunni one, and the first three Rashidun caliphs included, a practice offensive to Shi'a doctrine.
 Even al-Adid's name was subtly excluded from it by replacing it with a formula that sought God's blessings for "He who Strengthens God's Faith"—which, as the historian Heinz Halm remarks, could refer to al-Adid's regnal name, but also to "any pious Muslim, even the Sunni caliph of Baghdad".
 In mid-1170, al-Adid was forbidden from attending the Friday and festival prayers in state.
 In September 1170, Sunni madrasas were established in the old capital of Fustat; and all juridical posts were filled with Shafi'i Sunnis, mostly Syrians or Kurds.
 In February 1171, even the chief qadi was replaced by a Sunni appointee, followed by the final suspension of the public lectures of the Isma'ili doctrine at the al-Azhar Mosque.
+The Sunni jurists even issued a legal decision which allowed Saladin to legally execute al-Adid as a heretic.